Make Her Feel Welcome with Chic Points

 try and find something you guys have in common, if nothing really comes up its always good to go for music or movies. usually things just come up and if the guy is good at talking (haha) then it shouldn’t be too hard to keep the conversation going.

-just be sure to not make anything up or be someone you’re not. everyone appreciates someone who is real and down to earth.posted almost 4 years ago
+just be sure to not make anything up or be someone you’re not. everyone appreciates someone who is real and down to earth.posted about 4 years ago

 I agree with kayl that you should look for things you have in common.
 There are no “hard and fast” topics that will work with every guy, since they’re all just as different as girls.
 And trying to talk about “guy topics” can sometimes make you sound like you’re trying to hard.